 The Nevilles forfeited their estates after the failed Rising of the North, and the Castle went through a number of hands before being bought by the wealthy Russell family in the late 18th-century.

 The current building is a combination of the Neville's medieval towers with early 19th-century additions by the Russells, who employed Edinburgh architect John Paterson to sensitively create a grand stately home within the walls and extensions.
 The Russells lived in the castle for around a hundred years, after which the mid-20th-century saw the castle used by the army and as a research station.

+The castle is open on selected dates from April to November.
+Please visit the castle website for a full list.
 Visits are by guided tour only.
 Arrive at the gatehouse at least 10 minutes ahead of your chosen tour to sign in / buy tickets.

 Entry for non-members is £10, or £8.00 for National Trust / English Heritage members on production of a valid membership card.

 Children under 10 are free, under 16 are £3.00.
 Please check the castle website brancepethcastle.org.uk ahead of your visit for the most up to date information.
 Group tours can be arranged outside these dates - please visit our website to book.

 Disabled access: Please note that there is a short flight of steps to gain access to the ground floor; all rooms except the medieval cellars are on this level.
 Access to the cellars is via a second staircase, and the floors in the cellars are uneven.